-The Clinical Research Specialist II will be responsible for:
+The Clinical Research Coordinator II will be responsible for:

-Assisting Principal Investigators (PIs) in planning and implementing clinical research studies and quality improvement initiatives as assigned.
-Coordinates the preparation of protocol applications for submission to the IRB, sponsor or regulatory authority.
-Corresponds with the IRB, study sponsors, clinical research organizations, study participants and referring physicians.
+Assisting in planning and implementing clinical research studies as assigned.
+Coordinating preparation of protocol applications for submission to the IRB, sponsor or regulatory authority.

-Organizing study procedures and scheduling study participants for study visits.
-Assisting the PI during patient visits.
+Organizing study procedures using GCP, and scheduling study participants for study visits.
+Assisting clinical team during study procedures.

-Working with study staff to prepare for monitoring and audits of the independent monitor, sponsor and Food and Drug Administration (FDA).
+Monitoring and auditing of the independent monitor, sponsor and Food and Drug Administration (FDA).

-The knowledge of theories, principles, and concepts acquired through completion of a Bachelor's degree and a minimum of 5 years of relevant experience or Masters of Science and 2 yrs relevant work experience.
+The knowledge of theories, principles, and concepts typically acquired through completion of a Bachelor's degree in a Health-related field, Biostatistics or Epidemiology, plus a minimum of two years of experience in research and regulatory oversight.

 Boston Children's Hospital is an Equal Opportunity / Affirmative Action Employer.
 Qualified applicants will receive consideration for employment without regard to their race, color, religion, national origin, sex, sexual orientation, gender identity, protected veteran status or disability.

 Boston Children's Hospital is a 395-bed comprehensive center for pediatric health care.
 As one of the largest pediatric medical centers in the United States, Children's offers a complete range of health care services for children from birth through 21 years of age.